 PEF also supports small projects that are in line with the Foundation’s institutional development thrusts.
 This may include small grant support for research and development, capability-building, development fora, technical assistance, and relief operations.

 In financial partnerships, a 20 percent counterpart (cash, labor, materials, intellectual property valuations, research investments) on the total project cost will be negotiated with the prospective partner.
 The need for security for financial loans will be handled on a project-to-project basis.

 How will partnership and program proposals be developed?

-Promising IPOs will then be jointly developed by PEF with business or SE experts to be selected by PEF and the prospective partner.
+Promising letters will then be jointly developed by PEF with business or SE experts to be selected by PEF and the prospective partner.
 The full SE Project Proposal must be approved by the board or decision-making unit of the prospective partner before it is finally submitted for the consideration of PEF.

 PEF will adopt a “double due diligence” (3D) approach in the assessment of proposals.
 The business practices and/or performance, financial assumptions, governance, organizational structure and development track record of the prospective partner will be part of the project assessment criteria.